Referent: In semantics and philosophy

 The triangle of reference, from Ogden and Richards' The Meaning of Meaning.

 In fields such as semantics, semiotics, and the theory of reference, a distinction is made between a referent and a reference.
 Reference is a relationship in which a symbol or sign (a word, for example) signifies something; the referent is the thing signified.
 The referent may be an actual person or object, or may be something more abstract, such as a set of actions.

 Reference and referents were considered at length in the 1923 book The Meaning of Meaning by the Cambridge scholars C. K. Ogden and I. A. Richards.
 Ogden has pointed out that reference is a psychological process, and that referents themselves may be psychological – existing in the imagination of the referrer, and not necessarily in the real world.
 For further ideas related to this observation, see failure to refer.

 In syntax

-Considerations of the possible arrangement of expressions which may be co-referential – having the same referent – have been undertaken by linguists engaged in the study of syntax, particularly since Noam Chomsky's launch of Government and Binding Theory (GBT) in the 1980s.
+Considerations of the possible arrangement of expressions which may be co-referential – having the same referent – have been undertaken by linguists engaged in the study of syntax, particularly since Noam Chomsky advanced Government and Binding Theory (GBT) in the 1980s.
 The subject of binding is largely concerned with the possible syntactic positions of co-referential noun phrases and pronouns.
 Attempts are made to explain phenomena such as that illustrated by the following pair of sentences: